SMTG-Bham/easyunfold/docs/example_mgo.md

 !!! note

     The projections are not stored in the `easyunfold.json` data file.
-So the `PROCAR` is should be kept for replotting in the future.
+So the `PROCAR` should be kept for replotting in the future.

 The `--combined` option creates a combined plot with each group colour with different colour maps.
 The spectral intensity is used to define the transparency (`alpha`) allowing the fusion of multiple